You are here

 Keep in mind that our unique focus is on (a) producing less, while (b) distributing it fairly, in order to(c) produce a greener world for all.

-1. Read the “ABOUT GST” statement above to make sure your article is consistent with GST areas of interest.
+To Submit an article, be sure to read the “ABOUT GST” statement above to make sure your article is consistent with GST areas of interest.